Molly Christian Tyler

 However, another handy feature is the ability to color code these elements.
 This is especially useful if you’re working on a project that includes multiple points of view, parallel timelines, or other even more complex structures:

 Then you have the Outliner and the Corkboard to work with, too.
 Anything you add to one will also be visible in the other.
-If you change your mind about which tool you want to use, switching doesn’t require you to do much in the way of transferring your synopses from one to the other.
+If you change your mind about which tool you want to use, all you have to do is switch your view and all your synopses and other information will be carried over.

 This means no more shuffling through notes or trying to find the right page in your notebook when trying to remember what needs to happen in a specific scene.
 It’s all there on hand for easy reference.